steven-edwards/confexv1/index.md

     highest quality.
   bg: gray
   featureslist:
-  - title: Products
-    content: A bit more interesting paragraph of text should go here to explain what kind of amazing products Confex sell.
-Just a simple paragraph of text should do.
-    image: "/images/CRE-wheel2.png"
-    actions:
-    - label: Learn More
-      url: "/products"
   - title: Services
     content: Confex offers a comprehensive service and support package for CRE machines supplied by all manufacturers.